 Cequence does not require any instrumentation to protect applications.
 The CQAI engine continuously discovers new applications across all of your web, mobile and API application channels allowing you to apply policies to prevent Business Logic Abuse.
 When the application team rolls out a new application, even without the knowledge of the security team, it is automatically discovered by CQAI and protected by our security platform.

-To learn more about Cequence Bot Defense and how it can protect your public facing web, mobile and API-based applications, please check out this on-demand presentation:
+To learn more about Cequence API Spartan and how it can protect your public facing web, mobile and API-based applications, please check out this on-demand presentation:

 Never miss an update!